 What Geoffrey has is called glomerulonephritis (GN).
 It is insufficiency of his kidney function, and causes him to lose protein (proteinuria) through his urine.
 There are dogs that can live many years with "GN" with just basic support, but adopters must understand that Geoffrey will need continued monitoring and treatment.
 He is currently taking ACE inhibitors (Enalapril), and takes EFA caps and Colostrum caps as his supplements.
 He is on an all natural food, and has yogurt with his breakfast.
 He is thriving with this combination and this should continue until a vet recommends a change.
 His kidney levels will need to be checked every 3 months.

 Geoffrey is ADORABLE, and just loves to cuddle.
 He is afraid of just about everything - including his own shadow and reflection in a mirror!
 He is coming along nicely, though, and loves to play with other beagles.
 If Geoffrey had been brought into a home when he was a puppy, you would have no idea that there is anything wrong with his kidneys.
 He has no clinical symptoms.
 It was really own caught because of the testing done in the laboratory which most veterinarians would not normally begin to do for a housepet until about 5-6 years of age!
 He is working on his housetraining and cratetraining, and would do best in a calm, quiet home with a fenced in yard, another friendly beagle to play with, and someone home a good part of the day.
-Geoffrey's fears would make him inappropriate in a home with children under the age of 15.
-He is not aggressive by any means!
+He would do best in a home with adults only - and preferably no men.
 He is just afraid of a lot...

 To learn more about retired laboratory beagles, please click here.